pixelfed/docs/installing-pixelfed/installation.md

 You can now edit `.env` and change values for your setup.

 ::: tip List of environment variables
-You can find a list of additional configuration settings on the [Configuration](configuration.md) page, but the important variables will be listed in the below subsections.
+You can find a list of additional configuration settings in-depth on the [Configuration](../technical-documentation/env.md) page, but the important variables will be listed in the below subsections.
 :::

 ### App variables